 But aren’t SARM cycles most often performed with ‘stacks’?

 Yes, but you gotta put yourself in the shoes of a new customer.
 The SARMS industry is, overall, pretty sketchy.
-Some are just dudes in their mom’s basement with a bottling or capsule machine and big jugs of powder, probably exposed to all kinds of stuff.
+Some are just dudes in their mom’s basement with a bottling or capsule machine — sometimes not even that — and big jugs of powder, probably exposed to all kinds of stuff.
 It’s terrifying from a GMP standpoint, or just basic sanitation.
 No quality control.
 We have another article on the site that links to that study showing about half of SARMS sold are either underdosed or contained the wrong SARM.
 At least this is how it was a few years ago – maybe it’s better now.
 The thing is these days people are used to buying with a lot of trust since they buy everything from Amazon and there’s, you know, 100% buyer protection.
 But not SARMS.
 Also SARMS aren’t cheap.
 You really have to build trust with first time customers.